menu icon

 Scalloped Skirt for Ariel and Belle

-Lay a bowl or something round close to the edge and trace rounded corners.
-Cut and open skirt.
+Lay a bowl or something round close to the edge and trace the rounded corners.
+Cut and open the skirt.
 You should have 8 scallops.
 Sew sides and bottom of skirt (leaving top open).

-Clip curves and centers of scallops close to the edge, but not cutting through seam.
+Clip the curves and centers of scallops close to the edge, but do not cut through the seam.
 Turn right-side-out and press.
 Top stitch around.

 To create the gathering, sew ⅝" across the top, leaving long strings and setting your stitch length as long as it will go (mine goes to a 4).
 Sew another row of gathering stitched ⅜" away from the first one.

-If you are making a Belle apron, scroll down below to see how to make the billowed skirt.
+If you are making a Belle apron, you can scroll down below to see how to make the billowed skirt.

 belle princess apron skirt modifications